Copyright, Linking and Bandwidth

 Like all websites, The Seed Site has to pay for the bandwidth used to show its files to its visitors.
 The more times a file is looked at, the more bandwidth is used.
 Obviously, we don't want to pay for other websites to show our pictures to their visitors.
 This is what happens when someone uses a direct link or hot link to a file on The Seed Site instead of a link to a page on our site.
 All the files that make up our site are on our website provider's server.
 We pay for the server to show them to our visitors.
 When someone has a direct link to one of our files, their visitors have to get the file from our provider's server.
 We get charged, the other website doesn't.
 That's why it's called Bandwidth Theft.

 Hot Links can cost website owners money.
-In some cases, hot links can cause websites to close down, so no-one has access to the images.
+Sometimes, hot links can cause websites to close down because stolen images use up so much of their bandwidth, so no-one has access to the images.
 It's also quite a lot of trouble changing your website if someone uses a hot link, so website owners can get quite vindictive when someone hot links to their files.

 This information applies to all websites